5.3 Schedule C - Summary of Allocations and Designations

 Since 2016, the designation of certain benefits allocated by the trust to its beneficiaries has been limited to GREs that were resident in Canada throughout the year.
 Only this type of succession can designate income as:

 You must enter the designated income on the appropriate lines of Schedule C. The share of each beneficiary concerned must be entered in box A, B, C1, C2, D, E, F or G of the RL-16 slip.
-For more information, refer to section 5.3.4.
+For more information, see section 5.3.4.

 Designations of amounts as dividend tax credits, foreign income tax, income tax withheld from an income-averaging annuity for artists and donations allocated by a religious organization